-Behavioral Observations: Building Creative Tools for Gathering Data in June, July, and August 2018
+Behavioral Observations: An Anthropology Graduate Student’s Perspective on Building Creative Tools for Gathering Data in June, July, and August 2018

 Think about the last time you went to the beach.What was the weather like?
 Did you swim?
 How long were you in the water?
 How many times did your head go under water?